 What is Aggressive Driving?

-Whether in the Phoenix area, or anywhere in Arizona, per ARS §28-695, “Aggressive Driving” occurs if the defendant’s driving poses an immediate hazard to another person or vehicle, while speeding and committing at least 2 of the following:
+In Arizona, per ARS §28-695, “Aggressive Driving” occurs if the defendant’s driving poses an immediate hazard to another person or vehicle, while speeding and committing at least 2 of the following:

 - Failing to obey a traffic control device

 - Overtaking and passing another vehicle on the right side by driving off the pavement or main travel portion of the roadway

 - Committing an unsafe lane change

 Need an Arizona Aggressive Driving Attorney?
 Contact the DM Cantor for a Free Consultation if you have been charged with Aggressive Driving.

 A first offense conviction of Aggressive Driving is a class one (1) misdemeanor.
 In addition to the class one (1) misdemeanor punishment, the Judge can order Traffic Survival School and up to a thirty (30) day suspended driver’s license.
 The range of punishment for a class 1 misdemeanor is probation with anywhere from zero (0) days in jail up to six (6) months in jail, and a fine of up to $2500.00 plus an 84% surcharge.

 If the defendant has previously been convicted of Aggressive Driving within 24 months of this recent conviction, then he faces the additional punishment of a possible driver’s license revocation by the DMV for one (1) year.
 Keep in mind, the most severe punishment you could face may be the insurance company’s refusal to insure you in the future.